danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^Vee3]: Vee, *Coding Literacy*.

 [^Kelty]: This point largely derives from Christopher Kelty's *Two Bits: the Cultural Significance of Free Software* (Durham: Duke University Press, 2008), who uses the phrase "running code" to describe the relationship between "argument-by-technology and argument-by-talk" (58).
 Clearly programmers are able to make arguments like other rhetorical forms, see Kevin Brock, *Rhetorical Code Studies: Discovering Arguments in and around Code* (Ann Arbor, Michigan: University of Michigan Press, 2019).

+[^readme]: The readme file is structured in a markdown format with the file extension as '.md'.
+It is a lightweight markup language supporting simple text formatting with special syntax.
+Files with this extension can be processed by GitLab and display in a more readable form visually.
+For more about the syntax of writing the Markdown, see: https://docs.gitlab.com/ee/user/markdown.html.